Humbedooh/lua-cidr/README.md

 # lua-cidr
-Simple CIDR block matching library for Lua 5.2+
+Simple CIDR block matching library for Lua 5.1 and above

 ## Usage:

 `cidr` works with both IPv4 and Ipv6.

-Requires the bitwise operator (`bitop`) library in order to work with Lua 5.2 or LuaJIT.
+Requires the bitwise operator (`bitop`) library in order to work with Lua 5.1, 5.2 or LuaJIT.
 When Lua 5.3, it uses the native bitwise operators.

 IPv4 example: